 This new part-time option accepts new students mainly in the Fall due to course sequencing.
 However, Winter and Spring applications will also be considered.

 The Master's of Mathematics (MMath) in Data Science is a research-based thesis Master’s program.
-Students are expected to complete the program in four to six terms.
+Students are expected to complete the program in four to six terms and will be supervised during the program by a faculty member in Data Science (supervisor).
 The principal degree requirements are four courses and a thesis.
+To find out more information about supervisors see the list of potential supervisors.

 The overarching objectives of the Master's of Mathematics in Data Science are to: